wso2/ETAC/outlooks/blockchain4integration_outlook.md

 For example, let’s assume Alice wants to pay a tax.
-Tax Servers accepts the payment application, creates a digital receipt, records its hash in the blockchain, and sends the receipt to Alice.
+Tax Server accepts the payment application, creates a digital receipt, records its hash in the blockchain, and sends the receipt to Alice.
 Alice can verify the receipt by calculating the hash and checking against the value stored in the blockchain.
 After this, Bob can’t deny the receipt because the receipt hash and time are recorded in the blockchain.

 If the activities are numerous, there may be a need to workaround blockchain performance limitations.
 Therefore, some implementations may record a hash of several activity records as a block instead of a single activity record.